Princess Alice of the United Kingdom: Final illness and death

-In November 1878, the Grand Ducal household fell ill with diphtheria.
+In November 1878, the grand ducal household fell ill with diphtheria.
 Alice's eldest daughter Victoria was the first to fall ill, complaining of a stiff neck in the evening of 5 November.
 Diphtheria was diagnosed the following morning, and soon the disease spread to Alice's children Alix, Marie, Irene, and Ernest.
 Her husband Louis became infected shortly thereafter.
-Elisabeth was the only child to not fall ill, having been sent away by Alice to the palace of the Princess Charles of Hesse, her mother-in-law.
+Elisabeth was the only child to not fall ill, having been sent away by Alice to the palace of Louis's mother, Princess Charles of Hesse.

 Marie became seriously ill on 15 November, and Alice was called to her bedside, but by the time she arrived, Marie had choked to death.
 A distraught Alice wrote to Queen Victoria that the "pain is beyond words".
 Alice kept the news of Marie's death secret from her children for several weeks, but she finally told Ernest in early December.
 His reaction was even worse than she had anticipated; at first he refused to believe it.
 As he sat up crying, Alice broke her rule about physical contact with the ill and gave him a kiss.
 At first, however, Alice did not fall ill.
 She met her sister Victoria as the latter was passing through Darmstadt on the way to England, and wrote to her mother with "a hint of resumed cheerfulness" on the same day.
 However, by Saturday, 14 December, the anniversary of her father's death, she became seriously ill with the diphtheria caught from her son.
 Her last words were "dear Papa", and she fell unconscious at 2:30 am.
 Just after 8:30 am, she died.
 Alice was buried on 18 December 1878 at the Grand Ducal mausoleum at Rosenhöhe outside Darmstadt, with the Union Flag draped over her coffin.
 A special monument of Alice and her daughter Marie was erected there by Joseph Boehm.